openvinotoolkit/open_model_zoo/demos/human_pose_estimation_demo/cpp/README.md

 ## Demo Output

 The demo uses OpenCV to display the resulting frame with estimated poses and text report of **FPS** - frames per second performance for the human pose estimation demo.
-> **NOTE**: On VPU devices (Intel® Movidius™ Neural Compute Stick, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs) this demo has been tested on the following Model Downloader available topologies:
->* `human-pose-estimation-0001`
-> Other models may produce unexpected results on these devices.

 ## See Also

 * [Using Open Model Zoo demos](../../README.md)
 * [Model Optimizer](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html)
 * [Model Downloader](../../../tools/downloader/README.md)